🔥 Pragmatic .NET Code Rules Course is on Presale - 40% off!BUY NOW

 How do I implement this in .NET?

+Have you heard of Workflow Engine?
 Workflow Engine is the perfect solution if you are dealing with business entities life cycle management in a project.
 Using embedded drag&drop designer you can create processes in your system and manage your workflows via a simple API.
+The basic set of elements allows business users to modify workflow schemes themselves.
+You can integrate Workflow Engine as an embedded component or via REST API.
+Check out demo.
+Let's see how to integrate it in your .NET application.

 .NET Web Application Integration

-• you can watch here video of full integration with .Net.
+Before you continue reading: • you can watch here video of full integration with .Net. • you can check the project repository here.

 Steps: